cloudfoundry-attic/cephfs-bosh-release/README.md

 > * **mount:** By default, volumes are mounted into the application container in an arbitrarily named folder under /var/vcap/data.
 If you prefer to mount your directory to some specific path where your application expects it, you can control the container mount path by specifying the `mount` option.
 The resulting bind command would look something like
 > ``` cf bind-service pora myVolume -c '{"mount":"/var/my/path"}'```

-### test the app to make sure that it can access your volume
+### Test the app to make sure that it can access your volume
 * to check if the app is running, `curl http://pora.YOUR.DOMAIN.com` should return the instance index for your app
 * to check if the app can access the shared volume `curl http://pora.YOUR.DOMAIN.com/write` writes a file to the share and then reads it back out again.